Nebula: Classical types

-Not all cloud-like structures are named nebulae; Herbig–Haro objects are an example.
+Not all cloud-like structures are nebulae; Herbig–Haro objects are an example.

-Flux Nebula
+Flux Nebulae

 Diffuse nebulae

 Most nebulae can be described as diffuse nebulae, which means that they are extended and contain no well-defined boundaries.
 Diffuse nebulae can be divided into emission nebulae, reflection nebulae and dark nebulae.

-Visible light nebulae may be divided into emission nebulae, which emit spectral line radiation from excited or ionized gas (mostly ionized hydrogen); they are often called H II regions, H II referring to ionized hydrogen), and reflection nebulae which are visible primarily due to the light they reflect.
+Visible light nebulae may be divided into emission nebulae, which emit spectral line radiation from excited or ionized gas (mostly ionized hydrogen); they are often called H II regions, (H II referring to ionized hydrogen), and reflection nebulae which are visible primarily due to the light they reflect.

 Reflection nebulae themselves do not emit significant amounts of visible light, but are near stars and reflect light from them.
 Similar nebulae not illuminated by stars do not exhibit visible radiation, but may be detected as opaque clouds blocking light from luminous objects behind them; they are called dark nebulae.

 Although these nebulae have different visibility at optical wavelengths, they are all bright sources of infrared emission, chiefly from dust within the nebulae.

 Planetary nebulae

 Planetary nebulae are the remnants of the final stages of stellar evolution for mid-mass stars (varying in size between 0.5-~8 solar masses).
 Evolved asymptotic giant branch stars expel their outer layers outwards due to strong stellar winds, thus forming gaseous shells while leaving behind the star's core in the form of a white dwarf.
 Radiation from the hot white dwarf excites the expelled gases, producing emission nebulae with spectra similar to those of emission nebulae found in star formation regions.
 They are H II regions, because mostly hydrogen is ionized, but planetary are denser and more compact than nebulae found in star formation regions.

-Planetary nebulae were given their name by the first astronomical observers who were initially unable to distinguish them from planets, and who tended to confuse them with planets, which were of more interest to them.
+Planetary nebulae were given their own name by the first astronomical observers who were initially unable to distinguish them from planets, which were of more interest to them.
 The Sun is expected to spawn a planetary nebula about 12 billion years after its formation.

-Protoplanetary nebula
+Protoplanetary nebulae

-A protoplanetary nebula (PPN) is an astronomical object at the short-lived episode during a star's rapid stellar evolution between the late asymptotic giant branch (LAGB) phase and the following planetary nebula (PN) phase.
-During the AGB phase, the star undergoes mass loss, emitting a circumstellar shell of hydrogen gas.
-When this phase comes to an end, the star enters the PPN phase.

-The PPN is energized by the central star, causing it to emit strong infrared radiation and become a reflection nebula.
-Collimated stellar winds from the central star shape and shock the shell into an axially symmetric form, while producing a fast moving molecular wind.
-The exact point when a PPN becomes a planetary nebula (PN) is defined by the temperature of the central star.
-The PPN phase continues until the central star reaches a temperature of 30,000 K, after which it is hot enough to ionize the surrounding gas.